mediaexplorer74/MOOS/README.md

 # MOOS
 My fork of [MOOS](https://github.com/nifanfa/MOOS/).
-The goal: learn AOT
+The goal or research: learn AOT.

 ## Intro / About MOOS
 MOOS (To Make **M**y **O**wn **O**perating **S**ystem Project) is a C# x64 operating system compiler with the .NET 7 Native AOT technology.